If we let you in on a secret, will you promise not to tell the kids?

 Kids can also create their own Kahoot! trivia sessions, allowing them to create the best educational game for kids in their class.

-With users in over 200 countries, this site and app is among the most popular educational game platform in the world.
+With users in over 200 countries, this site and app are among the most popular educational game platform in the world.

 The Oregon Trail App